adrianclo/phenotyper/README.md

   the R script is able to unzip the folder content and process the data files from there

+- place all .txt data files (zipped or unzipped) as well as the .xlsx meta file together in one folder

 ## dummy .txt data files
 - the {UTF-8} encoded .txt files are saved as .RDS files